 Preventing bladder cancer

-Urologic and the doctors that treat cancer recommend that patients quit smoking to assist avoid the recurrence of their disease.
-The treatment guidelines remind doctors to encourage cancer patients to adopt healthy lifestyle habits, including smoking cessation, exercise, and a healthy diet, to boost long-term health and quality of life.
+Urologic and doctors who treat cancer recommend that patients quit smoking to avoid the recurrence of their disease.
+The treatment guidelines remind doctors to encourage cancer patients to adopt healthy lifestyle habits, including smoking cessation, exercise, and a nutritious diet, to boost long-term health and quality of life.

 1. How does smoking cause bladder cancer?